-First of all, let’s get one thing straight – both these guitars are in fact acoustic guitars, except one uses nylon strings (classical) and the other uses steel string (acoustic).
+First of all, let’s clear up one thing – both these guitars are in fact acoustic guitars, except one uses nylon strings (classical) and the other uses steel string (acoustic).
 Confusing, yes but the differences between the two are vast!

 If you like the sounds of Flamenco or Spanish guitar , want a cheaper alternative to learn the basics with or a lighter option that is slightly easier to carry, the classical guitar might be for you.
-Here are three great affordable classical guitar options in price ascending order, ranging from quality beginner guitars to a more intermediate option for those who want to continue their journey with the classical guitar.
+Here are three great affordable nylon string classical guitar options in price ascending order, ranging from quality beginner guitars to a more intermediate option for those who want to continue their journey with the classical guitar.

-As for steel string acoustic guitars, we’ve rounded up three options, again ranging from beginner to those who want to get a bit more serious.
+As for steel-string acoustic guitars, we’ve rounded up a couple of options, again ranging from beginner to those who want to get a bit more serious.
 If you like loud, rich tones and an extremely versatile option that you can use for a wide range of music genres, then you’ll probably want to start with a steel string.

-Another trusted name in acoustic guitars comes in the form of Yamaha.
-The brand has been making guitars for musicians of all levels for decades and you can’t really go wrong with the FG700S.
-A great quality instrument that you won’t have to upgrade (unless you really want to) due to the strong focus on playability and expert craftmanship.
+Our first option comes from another trusted name in acoustic guitars comes in the form of Redwood.
+The brand has been making guitars for musicians of all levels for decades and you can’t really go wrong with the Redwood D50.
+A great quality instrument that you won’t have to upgrade (unless you really want to) due to the strong focus on playability and expert craftsmanship.

-New for 2016, Farida release their anticipated acoustic range and the results do not disappoint.
-For those who have decided that the acoustic guitar is for them, you can’t go wrong with the SD-35.
-The coveted Koa wood back and sides produce the warmest of tones and the dreadnought body ensures crystal clear sound that resonates beautifully.
+Epiphone’s well-stocked acoustic range does not disappoint.
+For those who have decided that the acoustic guitar is for them, you can’t go wrong with the Epiphone DR-100.
+The solid dreadnought body produces the warmest of tones, whilst the stable neck offers a fantastic playing support to lay your chops down on.